kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 2 - Leading Organizational Change - Continuous Improvement and Scalable Practices.md

 >**Tip:** Want to take it further?
 Share your plan with a teammate, mentor, or supervisor to help stay accountable—and inspire others to do the same.

+---
+## Wrap-Up & Call to Action

+**Stay curious.
+Stay current.
+Stay engaged.**

+As you wrap up this module—and the course—you’ve explored how continuous learning, personal strengths, and proactive curiosity are essential tools for thriving in a rapidly evolving federal acquisition landscape.

+>**Remember:** leading change doesn’t require a title—it requires initiative.
+Small actions, consistent habits, and a willingness to try something new can have a meaningful impact on your agency, your team, and the citizens you serve.

+You don’t have to do everything on your change contribution plan at once.
+Just pick one place to start—and keep moving forward.

+**You are part of the change.**